alvarowolfx/bad-smell-detector-gcloud-iot-flutter/README.md

 ### Upload firmware with PlatformIO Tools

-To use it we need to download and install it from the official website.
-Follow the installation instructions on https://mongoose-os.com/docs/quickstart/setup.html.
+Follow the installation instructions on https://platformio.org/get-started to install PlatformIO Tools.

-* `mos build --arch esp32` or `mos build --arch esp8266`
-* `mos flash`
+* `platformio run -e esp32`

 ### Provision and config